Dear SaaStr: What Should The First 2 Weeks Look Like For a New VP of Sales?

 More here.

-They must dive deep into the existing GTM strategy.
-Is it direct sales?
+Is the top current motion direct sales?
 Channel-driven?
 A mix?
 If they don’t understand how revenue is currently generated, they’ll be out of sync with the team and the market.
-For example, companies like Shopify and HubSpot rely heavily on partnerships—missing this nuance would be a massive oversight.
+For example, companies like Shopify and HubSpot rely heavily on partnerships.
+Missing this nuance would be a massive oversight.
 Too many mediocre VPs of Sales and CROs just run the playbook from their last role.
-Bringing some of that in is important.
+Bringing some of that to a new role in is important.
 But they have to focus on what already works, and just level it up and improve it first.

 More here.